 There is much the scientific community knows about fireflies, but there still more to learn.
 For example: which of the most common firefly genera found in the U.S. are located in our area?
 How will factors such as climate change, light pollution, and environmental toxins alter firefly numbers?

 You can join the community of Citizen Scientists looking to help answer these questions and fill in the data gaps.
-On July 10, we are hosting a Citizen Science training session for Firefly Watch.
-This training precedes a six-week project that will involve volunteers monitoring Center grounds for fireflies.
-We ask that training participants commit to two follow-up sessions, or to study fireflies in their own backyards, and submit data.
+On July 10, we hosted a Citizen Science training session for Firefly Watch.
+This training preceded a six-week project that will involve volunteers monitoring Center grounds for fireflies.
+We asked that training participants commit to two follow-up sessions, or to study fireflies in their own backyards, and submit data.
 Special thanks to the C.D.
 Besadny Conservation Grant Program of the Natural Resources Foundation of Wisconsin for making this project possible.

-At the July 10 event, participants will learn about common firefly facts and fiction, habitat requirements, and protocol for data collection.
-Participants will also learn some common flash patterns.
-The life cycle of fireflies and which habitat requirements are most beneficial to the beetle at each stage of development will also be discussed.
+At the July 10 event, participants learned about common firefly facts and fiction, habitat requirements, and protocol for data collection.
+Participants also learned some common flash patterns.
+The life cycle of fireflies and which habitat requirements are most beneficial to the beetle at each stage of development were also discussed.